-Pay Stub: The statement that you get from your employer outlining your pay for hours worked as well as various deductions.
+A pay stub is a statement that you get from your employer outlining your pay for hours worked and deductions for things like income tax, CPP and EI.

 How to Read a Pay Stub